 Foreigners can own a car in The Philippines.
-Financing is available in terms from 1 year (12 months) to 5 years (60 months).
+Financing is available from 1 year (12 months) to 5 years (60 months).
 You will need the appropriate down payment for the vehicle, 3-year Land Transportation Office (LTO) registration, comprehensive insurance, and the mortgage fee.

 The Philippines offers world-class beaches, unrivaled diving opportunities, dazzling festivals with influences from the Spanish era, and friendly people.